Bill

 AI Summary

-This bill establishes a three-year pilot program, called the Breakthrough Treatments for Georgia Heroes Suicide Prevention Pilot Program, to support clinical research and provide certain eligible breakthrough treatments to veterans and retired first responders suffering from conditions like post-traumatic stress disorder, treatment-resistant depression, and traumatic brain injury.
-An "eligible breakthrough treatment" is defined as specific medical devices or drugs that have received "breakthrough designation" or "breakthrough therapy designation" from the U.S. Food and Drug Administration (FDA), or treatments like Ibogaine and transcranial magnetic stimulation, or similar investigational or approved treatments.
-The program, which will be implemented by the department (referring to the Georgia Department of Behavioral Health and Developmental Disabilities, though not explicitly named in this excerpt), can use funds to establish research sites, conduct clinical trials to support FDA approval of treatments, subsidize treatment costs, invest in clinical infrastructure, provide workforce training, and develop treatment guidelines.
-The department is authorized to partner with research institutions and accept grants.
-An annual report on the program's implementation and effectiveness will be submitted to state officials, and the program is set to terminate on January 1, 2030, with this bill becoming effective only if funds are specifically appropriated by the General Assembly.
+This bill establishes a three-year pilot program, called the Breakthrough Treatments for Georgia Heroes Suicide Prevention Pilot Program, starting January 1, 2027, to support clinical research and provide access to certain "eligible breakthrough treatments" for veterans and retired first responders suffering from conditions like post-traumatic stress disorder, treatment-resistant depression, major depressive disorder, and traumatic brain injury.
+"Eligible breakthrough treatments" include specific devices or drugs that have received "breakthrough device designation" or "breakthrough therapy designation" from the U.S. Food and Drug Administration (FDA), as well as ibogaine-based therapies and transcranial magnetic stimulation, or other similar treatments deemed appropriate by the department.
+The program, which will be administered by the department and can partner with research institutions, will use funds to establish research sites, conduct clinical trials and studies to evaluate treatment effectiveness and cost, subsidize treatment costs, invest in clinical infrastructure, provide workforce education, and disseminate treatment guidelines.
+The program is set to terminate on January 1, 2030, and the bill will only become effective if funds are specifically appropriated by the General Assembly.
+The department is required to submit an annual report detailing the program's implementation and effectiveness.

 Committee Categories